 In a group environment, introducing yourself with your name, role and pronoun makes it par for course.

 - “Hi, I’m Blaise, a copywriter, and I use he/him pronouns.
-Let’s each introduce ourselves with our job roles, and our pronouns — but only if you feel comfortable!”
+Let’s each introduce ourselves with our job roles, and our pronouns—but only if you feel comfortable!”

-What if I use the wrong gender pronoun?
+What if I Use the Wrong Gender Pronoun?

 A common fear, particularly in a professional environment, is using the wrong pronoun.
-While the steps above should help minimise the possibility of such a situation, sometimes it can still happen.
+While the steps above should help minimize the possibility of such a situation, sometimes it can still happen.
 What’s important is how you handle it.

-If you catch the mistake quickly, and it’s one-off, make sure to correct yourself, but don’t cause more fuss than is necessary — this in itself can exacerbate an issue where it’s not necessary.
+If you catch the mistake quickly, and it’s one-off, make sure to correct yourself, but don’t cause more fuss than is necessary—this in itself can exacerbate an issue where it’s not necessary.
 The best thing to do here is not repeat the mistake again!

-- “Her work this quarter has been excellent — I’m sorry, his work.”
+- “Her work this quarter has been excellent—I’m sorry, his work.”

-In an instance where you only catch the mistake after the fact, approach the person you misgendered and apologise directly.
+In an instance where you only catch the mistake after the fact, approach the person you misgendered and apologize directly.
 Whether or not they want to enter into a dialogue on the matter should be left up to them.

 - “I’m sorry I used the wrong pronouns for you earlier.
-I know you use ‘she/her’ — I’ll make sure not to repeat that mistake.”
+I know you use ‘she/her’—I’ll make sure not to repeat that mistake.”

-The above steps are a great foundation in normalising the use of gender pronouns amongst your staff, but they’re only half of the battle.
+The above steps are a great foundation in normalizing the use of gender pronouns amongst your staff, but they’re only half of the battle.
 To create a truly inclusive work-space, you have to listen to your staff and visibly respond to their needs.

 That’s where an active listening platform like Peakon comes in.